tshepang/blog/content/Redbelt (2007).md

 This is a nice find.
 I bumped onto it by accident.
 The first scene got me sold (gritty, with good performances, especially the amazing Chiwetel Ejiofor, as well as good direction).
-It does not disappoint throughout, and it\'s amazingly unpredictable.
+It does not disappoint throughout, and it's amazingly unpredictable.
 I wish it could have been longer, with more of the loose ends tied.